PKU-TANGENT/how_to_debug/README.md

 # How to Debug for NLP Purposes Decently
 This is a simple repo for demonstrating how to effectively debug python files.

+This tutorial is a detailed version.
+If you already have relevant background knowledge, a simpler version is [here]()

 You may try out the examples by cloning the repo.
 ```bash
 git clone https://github.com/PKU-TANGENT/how_to_debug.git